Pug dressed as unicorn

 Services

-• Wildlife hospital care for sick, injured, and orphaned British wildlife (website).
+• Wildlife hospital care for sick, injured, and orphaned British wildlife.

 People

-• Leah (staff member, role not stated): thanked for taking time to show a child a rehabilitated hedgehog (“Winnie the hedgehog”) (review).
+• Leah is thanked by name in a recent review for taking time to show a child a rehabilitated hedgehog, “Winnie”.

 Reviews